 In 1886 an eccentric woman named Sarah Winchester travelled from New Haven, Connecticut, to San Jose, California, to start a new life.
 She purchased a small eight-room farmhouse and started a small renovation project that would take 36 years and $5.5 million (in the money of the time), only stopping when she passed away in 1922.

-By the time she was done, the Winchester Mansion was a modern marvel, with indoor plumbing, multiple elevators, a hot shower, and central heating.
-It had over 160 rooms and 40 bedrooms, with 10,000 windows and even 2 basements.
+By the time she was done, the Winchester Mansion was a modern marvel with indoor plumbing, multiple elevators, a hot shower, and central heating.
+It had over 160 rooms and 40 bedrooms, 10,000 windows, and even 2 basements.
 Of course, that’s not all that’s unique about the house.
-Not all 2,000 doors can be walked through—one leads to an 8-foot drop to a kitchen sink, another to a 15-foot drop into bushes in the garden below.
+Not all 2,000 doors can be walked through—one leads to an eight-foot drop to a kitchen sink, another to a 15-foot drop into bushes in the garden below.
 Staircases lead straight to ceilings, expensive Tiffany stained-glass windows were installed in places where they would get no light, and there are more secret passages than Narnia.
 A particularly odd delight is a cabinet that, when opened, extends through thirty rooms of the house.

 No one is quite sure why Mrs. Winchester demanded constant changes to her very large house.
 Of course, there are stories.